sachinanm/SQL-leet-code-practice/README.md

    In SQL, id is the primary key column for this table.
    Each row of this table indicates the id of a customer, their name, and the id of the customer who referred them.
    Find the names of the customer that are not referred by the customer with id = 2.
-   Return the result table in any order.The result format is in the following example.

   -[Question 4](./Question4/):
   Article Views I: